About Boa Vista

 Boa Vista Cape Verde (Boa Vista which means “good view” in Portuguese) is the most easterly island of the archipelago.
 Situated just 450km west of Senegal on the African mainland.
 It is one of the Barlavento (windward) group of islands.
 Marine turtles and traditional music, together with extensive sand dunes are some of the main features of the island.
 Furthermore Boa Vista has 55 km of beaches, which many feel rival those in the Caribbean.

-Tourism on neighbouring island of Sal is well developed; on Boa Vista life is a little more authentic.
+Tourism on the neighbouring island of Sal is well developed; on Boa Vista life is a little more authentic.
 There are direct flights from many cities in Europe, so you can be on one of the beaches the same day.
 Visitors will have the option to try out some of the many water sports.
 Alternatively, you can simply loose yourself on one of the vast beaches.

 Once you get away from the coast, the terrain is more like that on the moon.
-The island is mainly flat with desert occupying a significant part of the island.
+The island is mainly flat with desert occupying a large part of the island.
 There are bare, rocky vistas, with occasional palm trees and deserted villages and ruins.
 There are, however, some low mountain ranges.
 The Deserto de Viana is in the north eastern part of the island and is some 20km in length and up to 5km wide.
 The northern section of the desert is part of a protected area known as Boa Esperança Nature Reserve.

 The main town on the island is Sal Rei.
 A quiet, sleepy town it is home to approximately half of the island’s people.
 The Praça de Santa Isabel is the main square, where you will find attractive flowers and pavilions.
 The church (Igreja da Santa Isabel) is by the square and has a light blue and sand coloured Baroque frontage.
 Visitors can enjoy the Avenida dos Pescadores, which runs along the waterfront.
 You can take a tour of the old harbour together with the boatyard.
 The Ilheu de Sal Rei, a small island or islet lies off Sal Rei.

 The village of Rabil is in the southwest of Boa Vista.
 Visits to the small pottery and also the church (São Roque) are worthwhile.
 Nearby, towards Estância de Baixo, you will find a small oasis of date and coconut palm trees in the valley.
 Also in the south west is Povoação Velha built around 500 years ago and which is the oldest village on the island.
-There is a small piazza and also an attractive little church (built in 1828) in Povoação Velha.
-The village is situated at the foot of Rocha Estancia, and was capital of the island until 1810.
+There is a small piazza and also an attractive little church (built in 1828) in this village.
+Povoação Velha is situated at the foot of Rocha Estancia, and was capital of the island until 1810.

 At the right time of year it is possible to see the turtles nesting in the sand dunes.
 These lovey creatures were threatened with extinction, but now they are protected.
 The beaches are one of the main attractions on Boa Vista, therefore visitors should be careful not to damage the turtles’ habitat.
 Organised turtle watching trips are the best way to enjoy these gentle animals.